Cook – Full Time

 - A working knowledge of healthy nutrition, food allergens and sustainable food practices.

-- An understanding of processing and preserving garden produce.
+- An understanding of processing and preserving farm produce.

 - Ability to bake bread and prepare homemade desserts.